rikiya-ohashi/ooservo/README.md

 * **Interrupt Blocking during Communication:** To ensure precise timing for the signal pulses, global interrupts are temporarily disabled (`noInterrupts()`) during data transmission and reception.
 At the default baud rate of 9600 bps, sending or receiving a command may block interrupts for **several milliseconds**.
 Frequent communication within a tight loop will worsen this blocking.
 This can potentially cause:
   * Slight drifting or inaccuracies in time-tracking functions like `millis()` or `micros()`.
   * Missed data or timing issues in other interrupt-driven libraries (such as SoftwareSerial, I2C, or hardware timers).

-* **Communication Latency:** Communicating at 9600 baud introduces **response latency** compared to PWM-based servos or high-performance hardware serial servos.
+* **Communication Latency:** Because TekuteruServo uses software-based serial communication, it introduces **response latency** compared to PWM-based servos or high-performance hardware serial servos.
 * **How to Mitigate:** If your application requires strict real-time interrupt processing or lower latency, consider increasing the communication speed using `setSerialSpeed()` to reduce the **blocking duration**.